HSLUDEM/District_Energy_Model/README.md

-# District Energy Model (DEM)
+# District Energy Model

+District Energy Model (DEM) is a Python-based multi-energy system model for simulating energy demand, generation, storage, and optimisation at the district and municipal scale.
-A multi-energy system model for mixed-use districts and communities developped at [HSLU CC TES](https://www.hslu.ch/cctes) in the framework of the [SWEET EDGE](https://www.sweet-edge.ch/en/work-packages/wp-1) project.
+The model is developed at [HSLU CC TES](https://www.hslu.ch/cctes) in the framework of the [SWEET EDGE](https://www.sweet-edge.ch/en/work-packages/wp-1) project.

 ---
 ## Documentation